 How to choose

 Length is the second.
 If you need a single long take, Luma Ray3.14 (up to 18s) or Kling 3.0 (15s) give you the most headroom per generation.
+Seedance 2.0 is 15s but can split that into multiple shots in-generation.
 Veo’s 8s cap is fine for scene-work with extension, less fine if you want one continuous shot.
 Hailuo 2.3 is deliberately short.

 Motion and physics is the third.
-If your shot is a person running, a body falling, a cloth catching the wind, a ball bouncing — these are the things that early video models got wrong most often.
-Seedance 2.0 currently leads most of the public motion benchmarks.
+A person running, a body falling, cloth catching the wind — the things early video models got wrong most often.
+Seedance 2.0 leads every current public motion benchmark.
 Kling 3.0 is the strong generalist runner-up.
 Veo holds its own.
 Luma is worth trying for flowing, atmospheric motion.

 Control is the fourth.
 If your workflow is image-to-video, keyframes, or video-to-video — Runway Gen-4.5 has the most mature tools.
-If you want multi-shot consistency without hand-holding — Kling 3.0 or Seedance 2.0.
+If you want multi-shot consistency without hand-holding — Seedance 2.0 or Kling 3.0.

 Consistency across shots is the fifth.
 Generating one beautiful clip is easy.
 Generating six that feel like they belong to the same scene is the hardest thing any of these models try to do.
-Kling 3.0 and Seedance 2.0 are the current leaders.
+Seedance 2.0 and Kling 3.0 are the current leaders.
 Veo 3.1 is improving.
 No model solves this perfectly — for a long-form project you will still select, regenerate, and sometimes composite across models.

 Access is the sixth.
 If you want a single subscription that covers every model on this list, Flora Fauna is the cleanest option.
-It carries Kling 3.0, Veo 3.1, Runway Gen-4.5, Seedance 2.0, Hailuo 2.3, Luma Ray 2, and the legacy Sora 2 Pro entry (which will stop working after April 26) — all from one node-based canvas.
-For Seedance 2.0 specifically, it is currently the only practical route for Western creators.
+It carries Seedance 2.0, Kling 3.0, Veo 3.1, Runway Gen-4.5, Hailuo 2.3, Luma Ray 2, and the legacy Sora 2 Pro entry (which will stop working after April 26) — all from one node-based canvas.
+For Seedance 2.0 specifically, it is the only practical route for Western creators right now.

 What the benchmarks say